Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 $$\braket{H|H}$$

-This combination of a bra and ket (a bracket) is stands for taking the inner product between the two vectors.
+This combination of a bra and ket (a bracket) stands for taking the inner product between the two vectors.

 ## Orthogonality
 This is important because we have one last special thing to note about our quantum states.